asyncapi/java-template/README.md

 ag https://bit.ly/asyncapi ./ -o output -p server=production

 ```
+### JMS Template Tutorial
-For instructions on running the generated Java, please see the template specific [README](template/README.md).
+For complete instructions on generating the Java and subsequently using it to send messages with MQ, please see the template specific [Tutorial](/template/TUTORIAL.md).

 ## Template configuration